 2. Remarketing for Lead Generation

-If you thought display ads were nearing their end, the numbers are showing that couldn’t be any further from the truth.
-Display ad spending is trending to be 28% higher than search in 2019.
+If you thought display ads were nearing their end, the numbers are showing otherwise.
+Display ad spending is expected to grow by 6.5 percent in the United States in 2020.

 The idea behind ad remarketing is simple.
-Your display ads appear to people who have visited your site as they browse the web.
+Your display ads appear to people who have visited your website as they browse the web.
 You’re simply trying to convert prospects into qualified leads.

 Even if your click-through rates (CTR) go down over time, people who do ultimately end up clicking on your ad after seeing it multiple times are twice as likely to convert.